AndrasKovacs/staged/rts/RegionGraph3.md

 Since neither `Foo1` nor `Foo2` specify a location, they are both unboxed.
 At runtime, we need a tag bit to distinguish the two constructors, and we also need to pad out `Foo1` to have the same size as `Foo2`.
 So, `Foo` requires 1+64+64 bits of storage.
-Depending on the contexts in which we use `Foo`, this data can be stored differently; see "bit-stealing" a bit later on.
-We assume word granularity for runtime objects, so a `Foo` value takes up three words at most.
+Depending on the contexts in which we use `Foo`, this data can be stored differently; see [bit-stealing](#bit-stealing) a bit later on.
+We assume word granularity for runtime objects, so a `Foo` value can take up three words at most.

 Recursive fields can only be placed under a pointer.
 The following is rejected by the compiler: